Overview

 If a landlord fails to maintain the premises in compliance with Section 34-18-22 and the breach materially affects health and safety, tenants may terminate the rental agreement.
 Tenants must provide written notice to the landlord specifying the breach and stating that the lease will terminate in 30 days if the landlord does not remedy the issue within 20 days.
 For repeat violations occurring within 6 months of a prior notice, tenants need only give 14 days written notice.

-[Rhode Island General Laws Section 34-18-28 - Noncompliance by the landlord in general]
+[Rhode Island General Laws Section 34-18-22 - Landlord to maintain premises]

 These are the duties landlords are usually expected to meet once mold or the moisture source behind it has been reported.